Waterproofing is the process of making a building's foundation capable of preventing water and moisture intrusion to ensure a dry, safe interior.

 Why Seattle Homes Need Foundation Waterproofing

-Homes in Seattle face constant rain and changing ground conditions.
+Homes in Seattle are exposed to constant rain and shifting ground conditions.
 Clay soil holds moisture, and many neighborhoods have high water tables.
 Houses in areas like Magnolia, West Seattle, and Capitol Hill are built on slopes, which adds extra pressure against their foundations.

-That’s why so many local homeowners call us after a heavy storm.
-Once water finds a path inside, it only gets worse over time.
+That's why so many local homeowners call us after a heavy storm.
+Once water enters, the problem worsens over time.

 Cost of Foundation Waterproofing in Seattle

-Foundation waterproofing costs in Seattle depend on how much of the foundation needs work and whether the footing drains must be replaced.
+Foundation waterproofing costs in Seattle depend on the extent of the work required and whether the footing drains must be replaced.

 - Full foundation waterproofing: $6,000–$12,000